Third Grade

 • If your child received, or is projected to receive, a score of Below Expectations for ELA, your child is at risk of not meeting proficiency criteria.
 Students receiving a below expectations score will be required to attend a summer learning camp and receive high-impact tutoring in the following school year.
 You should plan for your child to attend Promising Scholars this summer and participate in the Accelerating Scholars high-impact tutoring program during the upcoming school year to meet the mandates in this new state law.

-• The district sent letters in December notifying parents of their child’s predicted proficiency level, and another letter will be released February 24.
+• The district sent letters in December and February notifying parents of their child’s predicted proficiency level.

 It is highly recommended for all students who re-take the assessment to enroll and plan for participating in Promising Scholars.